DevExpress-Examples/presentation-api-get-started/README.md

 # DevExpress Presentation API Library – Get Started

-This example creates a presentation with three slides and populates them with content.
+This example creates a new presentation, adds three slides, and populates slides with content.

 ### Slide #1